 - Test of English as a Foreign Language (TOEFL) scores, if applicable

 - Interviews.
 The selection committee carefully reviews each application.
 Individuals considered for the Medical Physics Residency are invited to participate in a phone interview process, which is followed by in-person interviews in Phoenix.

-- Acceptance.
-Verbal commitment is conveyed on the first Friday of March each year, with the candidate given 72 hours to accept or decline.
-Candidates accepting their appointments will then be sent formal paperwork that initiates the final eligibility process, which includes a background check, drug screening and verification of all information submitted during the application process.
+Candidates accepting their appointments are then sent formal paperwork that initiates the final eligibility process, which includes a background check, drug screening and verification of all information submitted during the application process.